The Top 5 Places to Check Your Credit for FREE

 Discover runs this site, but it's available to you even if you don't have an account with the company.
 It provides your FICO Score based on data from Experian.

 This site changed the credit score game when it launched 10 years ago.
 Credit Karma gives you two scores side by side, one from TransUnion and the other from Equifax.
 It also has great tools to help you understand why your credit score is what it is and how you can improve it.

-Credit Sesame followed Credit Karma down the path of reputable free credit score delivery in 2010.
+Credit Sesame followed Credit Karma down the path of providing reputable, free credit scores in 2010.
 The score it provides is from TransUnion, and the site also has good tools to help you with your credit.

 Capital One CreditWise

-There's Only One Place to Get Your Free Credit Report
+The Only Place to Get Your Free Credit Report

-There's really just one place online where you can get your credit report for free.
+Looking for freebies?
+There's really just one place online to get your credit report for free.
 AnnualCreditReport.com is the only website that provides that information, per federal law, at no cost.
 Don't buy what anyone else is selling.
-You can get your credit report from each of the three major bureaus once each year, and it will cost you absolutely nothing.
+You can get your credit report from each of the three major bureaus once per year, and it'll cost you nothing.